Braypolk/obsidian-llm-tagger/README.md

 - ⚡ Auto-tagging option for new and modified files
 - 🎯 Customizable tag list for focused tagging
 - 🔄 Smart processing that avoids re-tagging unchanged files
+- 🚫 Exclude specific files or folders from tagging using patterns
+- 📝 Skip auto-tagging for files you're currently editing
+- 🔄 Auto-tag files when you close them
+- 💾 Persistent tag storage between Obsidian sessions

 ## Prerequisites